marcusfrdk/bth-programs/CONTRIBUTING.md

 - [ ] Add support for courses spanning over multiple semesters
 - [ ] Add ability to select courses and add to custom schedule
 - [ ] Header that shows up when scrolling doen with program name and program selector
+- [ ] Gracefully end threads on KeyboardInterrupt